JustHumanz/PixivLewdRSS/README.md

 #### Get sessionID
 to get pixiv session id you must login,after login open Inspect in browser and find storage then find `PHPSESSID` in name col and copy the value
 remember to keep safe your session id **DONT SHARE YOUR SESSION ID**

+#### Note
+for tag i would recommend you using japanese hashtag rather than latin